 The prices of a new boiler can vary.
 Before you decide on the right one for you, we’d recommend using our ‘Find A Boiler’ tool.
 By answering a few simple questions about your fuel type and current set up, we can recommend the most appropriate boilers for you.

-To find new boiler deals, find out more information or to chat to a registered engineer, give us a call or use our online web chat.
-We can offer you the exact same A rated boiler, with prices that are fixed, fair and final, including professional installation.
+We can offer you the exact same A rated boiler with prices that are fixed, fair, and final - including professional installation.
 Use our Find A Boiler tool mentioned above for a new boiler quote.

 Is a new boiler cheaper than boiler repair?

-Repairing your existing boiler or paying for numerous new parts and components could cost a few hundred pounds each time.
-When comparing this to new boiler prices, it’s clear to see why many people prefer the repair route.
-However, the more your boiler breaks down and the more parts become faulty, you’ll be paying hundreds upon hundred of pounds each time.
-Even then, you’re not given the confidence that it won’t happen again.
+Repairing your existing boiler or paying for numerous new parts could cost a few hundred pounds each time.
+When comparing this to new boiler prices, it’s understandable to see why many people prefer the repair route.

 New boiler installation - what's the process?

-If you choose a new boiler system, you’ll need to firstly choose your boiler (you can use the tool we mentioned earlier).
-You also need to ensure you have a registered professional carry out the installation for you.
-Here’s the basic process they’ll go through to install your new system:
+A new boiler system means you’ll need to firstly choose your boiler (why not use the tool we mentioned earlier?).
+Make sure you have a registered professional carry out the installation for you.
+Here’s the basic process they’ll go through to get your system up and running:

-- Before your engineer begins the installation, they’ll check a number of things, including the radiators in your property, your water pressure as well as the position of your current boiler.
+- Before your engineer begins the installation - they’ll check a number of things including: the radiators in your property, your water pressure, and the position of your current boiler.

-- For more simple jobs like swapping your old boiler with a new one of the same type, you can probably expect the job to be completed the same day.
-However, depending on the age of your system or if you’re having a complete change of boiler type, the installation process may end up being a bit longer.
+- For simple jobs such as swapping an old boiler with a new one of the same type - you can expect the job to be completed the same day.
+However, depending on the age of your system or if you’re having a complete change of boiler type - installation process may be slightly longer.

 How to identify component breakages.